-The ability to experience different European cultures only a few hours from one and other is priceless, so to speak.
+The ability to experience a number of different European cultures on one trip is priceless, so to speak.

 But if you want to travel Europe on a budget as well as achieve cultural immersion, you’ll probably want to choose your destinations wisely.
 Because from France’s iconic capital to Greece’s hedonistic islands, Europe’s rich diversity can make for a relatively high price tag to boot.